rala72/JuggerStones/README.md

 # JuggerStones+
-This is a simple Android app to count especially stones and points for Jugger.
+This is a simple Android app to count stones and points for Jugger.

 ## Apps
 ### JuggerStones _(Original App)_